Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Experiments

 \section{Experiments}

-\paragraph{Generated \& Benchmark Instances.} For experiments, we create multiple datasets of 500 instances each.
-For FJSP, we generate training sets for instance size $(n\times m) $: $\{10\times 5, 15 \times 10, 20 \times 10\}$.
-Each job $\mathcal{J}$ has between $\left\lfloor 0.8 \times m \right\rfloor$ and $\left\lfloor 1.2 \times m \right\rfloor$ operations.
-Each machine-operation pair has its own processing time, which can range between 1 and 99.
-For testing, we generate 100 evaluation instances of the following sizes: $\{10\times 5, 15 \times 10, 20 \times 10, 30\times 10, 40\times 10\}$.
-In addition to the generated instance, we also compared our method with the well-known benchmarks Brandimarte (HK)~\cite{brandimarte} and Hurink~\cite{Hurink1994} (edata, rdata, vdata).
-For JSP, we also generate 500 training instances for $10 \times 5$ and $15 \times 10$, following the standard of \citeauthor{TAILLARD1993278}.
-For evaluation, we use Taillard~\cite{TAILLARD1993278}, and Demirkol~\cite{DEMIRKOL1998137}.
-A detailed explanation of each benchmark set can be found in App.~\ref{ap:Benchmarks}.
+\paragraph{Generated \& benchmark instances.} For both problems we train on 500 generated instances and evaluate on a mix of held-out generated instances and standard benchmarks. \textbf{FJSP:} we train on instances of sizes $\{10{\times}5,\,15{\times}10,\,20{\times}10\}$, where each job has between $\lfloor 0.8m \rfloor$ and $\lfloor 1.2m \rfloor$ operations ($m$ being the number of machines) and processing times are integers drawn from $[1,99]$.
+Evaluation uses 100 generated instances per size in $\{10{\times}5,\,15{\times}10,\,20{\times}10,\,30{\times}10,\,40{\times}10\}$, together with the Brandimarte (mk)~\citep{brandimarte} and Hurink (edata, rdata, vdata)~\citep{Hurink1994} benchmarks. \textbf{JSP:} we train on 500 instances at $10{\times}5$ and $15{\times}10$ generated following \citet{TAILLARD1993278}, and evaluate on the Taillard~\citep{TAILLARD1993278} and Demirkol~\citep{DEMIRKOL1998137} benchmarks.
+Full benchmark details are given in App.~\ref{ap:Benchmarks}.